Porges/ways-to-play/src/games/sheded/sheded.md

 ---
 # <span lang="ti">ሸደድ</span> · <span lang="ti-Latn" class="noun">Sheded</span>

+This is a game from Ethiopia and Eritrea which involves throwing six or more two-sided sticks, that each have one side marked.
+Depending on how many marked sides come up, the player may undergo a truth-or-dare style ‘punishment’.

 > [!figure]
 >
 > ![](../../maps/Sheded.svg)
 >
 > ```yaml
-> position: "aside"
+> position: aside
+> noborder: true
 > ```
 >
 > Countries where the game is played.

-This is a game from Ethiopia and Eritrea which involves throwing six or more two-sided sticks, that each have one side marked.
-Depending on how many marked sides come up, the player may undergo a truth-or-dare style ‘punishment’.

 I have found little information about this game outside of dictionaries, and any more information about this game would be greatly appreciated!